cDanowski/smle/documentation/SMLE_Manual.md

 Modifiable Items and Restrictions
 ---------------------------------

-When logged in, you are able to create, edit or delete Sensor descriptions.
-However, you are only allowed to modify content that you have previously created by yourself.
-To be more precise, you are allowed to *view* any available sensor description from any user.
+When logged in, you are able to *create*, *edit* or *delete* Sensor descriptions. ***However, you are only allowed to modify content that you have previously created by yourself!*** To be more precise, you are allowed to *view* any available sensor description from any user.
 Also you can *create* arbitrary new SensorML documents, providing a new unique identifier.
 But you are not permitted to *update* or *delete* sensor descriptions from another user.
 Only your own documents that are linked to your account are open for modification.
-Due to this restriction, the application prevents users to manipulate content without permission.
+Due to this restriction, the application prevents users to manipulate content without proper permission.

 Although not being allowed to modify documents of other persons, the visual interface lets you edit an existing sensor description and even click on the **Publish** and **Update** buttons (see section [Edit your own SensorML Descriptions](#edit-your-own-sensorml-descriptions) for more detailed workflow).
-Only then *SMLE* will notice that you tried to change the description of another user and fail.
+Only then **SMLE** will notice that you tried to change the description of another user and fail.
 This is due to technical reasons.
-As the underlying SOS instance stores, which sensor description was created by which user, *SMLE* builds and executes a SOS *UpdateSensorDescription* request.
-If the logged in user does not have the permission to update that specific sensor description, the SOS operation fails.
-As an enhancement, future version of *SMLE* might inspect earlier, whether users have permission to edit a certain document and inform them via suitable means (e.g. hide the edit button on a missing permission).
+As the underlying **SOS** instance stores, which sensor description was created by which user, **SMLE** builds and executes a **SOS** *UpdateSensorDescription* request.
+If the logged in user does not have the permission to update that specific sensor description, the **SOS** operation fails.
+As an enhancement, future version of **SMLE** might inspect earlier, whether users have permission to edit a certain document and inform them via suitable means (e.g. hide the edit button on a missing permission).

 Create SensorML Document from Template
 --------------------------------------